Key establishment \`a la Merkle in a quantum world: Fully Classical Key Establishment Scheme

 \item Bob finds the pre-images $x$ and $x'$ of two distinct random elements in~$Y\!$.
 To~find each one of them, he chooses random values in $[N^2]$ and applies $f$ to them until one is found whose image is in~$Y\!$.
-By~virtue of the birthday paradox, he is expected to succeed after \mbox{$O(\sqrt{N^2}\,)=O(N)$} calls to function~$f$. \emph{Until now this is identical to Merkle's original scheme}, except for the fact that Bob needs to find two elements of~$X$ rather than~one.
+He is expected to succeed after $O(N)$ calls to function~$f$.
+If~$f(x')$ was transmitted before $f(x)$ at Step~\ref{oneC}, Bob swaps $x$ and~$x'$.
+Until now this is almost identical to Merkle's original scheme, except for the fact that Bob needs to find two elements of~$X\!$ rather than~one.